jdeschamps/EMU/tutorial/Tutorial.md

     will need to download it and link it to Eclipse (in the same window).

-Downloading the WindowBuilder plugin for Eclipse
+B - Downloading the WindowBuilder plugin for Eclipse
 =================================================

 1)  WindowBuilder is an Eclipse plugin to build user interface by dragging and dropping the elements.
 To install the WindowBuilder and the Swing designer plugins, go to "**Help -\> Install New Software**".
-In the window that opens, in "**work with**", select "All Available Sites".
+In the window that opens, in "**work with**", select "**All Available Sites**".
 Search for "*WindowBuilder*", check all the relevant packages (they should appear within "**General purpose tools**").
 Then search for "*Swing Designer*" and again check the relevant packages.
 Finally install them.

 2)  Restart Eclipse

-Setting up the eclipse project
+C - Setting up the eclipse project
 ==============================

 1)  First, we import the EMU project in eclipse (refer to the EMU